Reading Comprehension Test 11

 Question 13 |

-Algae are a group of plants that contain some of the largest and smallest life forms known.
-Most Algae are made of one cell and can only be seen under the microscope.
-Other types can grow over forty meters long.
+Algae are a group of organisms that include some of the largest and smallest life forms known.
+Most algae are made of one cell and can only be seen under a microscope.
+Other types can grow over forty metres long.
 An example that is known to most people is brown seaweed.
 One of the most important groups of algae is plankton.
-Many sea animals form their diet of this plant and the natural balance of sea life would be greatly disturbed without it.
+Many sea animals form their diet from this organism, and the natural balance of sea life would be greatly disturbed without it.

 Algae is _____.